expo/expo/docs/versions/unversioned/guides/using-firebase.md

 See [firebase.google.com/docs/database](https://firebase.google.com/docs/database) for more general information and the [official Firebase blog post announcing React Native compatibility](https://firebase.googleblog.com/2016/07/firebase-react-native.html)

 > **Note:** This guide only covers Firebase Realtime Database, and not the other services under the larger Google Firebase umbrella.
 Firebase Cloud Storage is currently not supported, but we are [working on upstreaming a Blob implementation](https://github.com/facebook/react-native/issues/11103) to React Native that would make this possible.
-This will likely be available in SDK14.

 ## 1. Firebase SDK Setup